zehraturan/Python-Assignments/README.md

 takes a positive integer number from the user, checks the entered number if it is Armstrong, consider the negative, float and any entries other than numeric values then display a warning message to the user.

+# Fibonacci_Number.py

+Task : Create a list consisting of Fibonacci numbers from 1 to 55 using control flow statements.

+The desired output is like :

+fibonacci →  [1, 1, 2, 3, 5, 8, 13, 21, 34, 55]